Thirunageswaram: Demographics

 As of 2001 India census, Thirunageswaram had a population of 9,814.
 Males constitute 49% of the population and females 51%.
-Thirunageswaram has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 79%, and female literacy is 65%.
+Thirunageswaram has an average literacy rate of 72%, higher than the national average of 59.5%: the male literacy is 79%, and the female literacy is 65%.
 In Thirunageswaram, 11% of the population is under 6 years of age.

-The town receives a rainfall every year (120 cm) and is known for its extremely fertile land and chief crops include Rice and Corn.
-Coconut and Mango farms are also found in abundance.
+The town receives a rainfall every year (120 cm) and is known for its extremely fertile land.
+The chief crops harvested here include rice and corn, while coconut and mango farms are also found in abundance.

 Temples at Thirunageswaram

 There are two major temples at Thirunageswaram.
-One of them is the famous Vaishnavite temple of Oppliyappan (Oppliyappan Sannadhi), the other the Thiru Nageswarar or Naganatha Swami temple for Shaivites.
+One of them is the famous Vaishnavite temple of Oppliyappan (Oppliyappan Sannadhi), while the other is the Thiru Nageswarar or Naganatha Swami temple for Shaivites.

 Oppliyappan Sannadhi

 Oppiliappan temple attracts pilgrims throughout the year.
 Ramanavami is celebrated every year in a grand manner in the months of April/May.
 Thirukalyanam and Kanakibishekam are the two important events in Ramanavami festival.
-This temple food is always done without salt in any food.
-No one should ever take anything that contains salt into this temple.
+The temple food (prasadam) is always prepared without salt in any food, and a custom of not carrying salt-containing foods into the temple is observed.

 Naganatha Swami temple

-Tirunageswaram Naganathar Temple (Naga in Tamil/Sanskrit means Snake and Natha means God) is a temple dedicated to Shiva.
-An important feature of Naganatha Swami temple is that of Rahu bhagawan (one of the nine celestial bodies) sannathi.
+Tirunageswaram Naganathar Temple (Naga meaning "Snake" and Natha meaning "God" in Tamil and Sanskrit) is a temple dedicated to Shiva.
+An important feature of the Naganatha Swami temple is the Rahu bhagawan (one of the nine celestial bodies) sannathi.
 It is the 29th in the series of Tevara Stalams located south of the river Kaveri.
 Here milk abhishekam is performed daily during Rahukaalam.
-At this time, the milk that is poured on the statue turns blue when it passes over the body and once again to white after it reaches the floor.
+While this is performed, the milk poured on the statue turns blue when it passes over the body of the idol and once again to white after it reaches the floor.
 This wonder is watched by many daily during the Raahu Kaalam.
 This is also the only place wherein one can view Rahu bhagawan with his consorts.
 The mythological serpents Aadi Seshan, Dakshan and Kaarkotakan worshipped Shiva here.
 Nala worshipped Shiva here too.
 Gautama Maharishi, Parashara and Bhageerata are also associated with this temple.